3.48%

 Reduced or no access to crucial loans in the future (read: thanks to your marred credit report)

-You can get a personal loan fairly quickly by applying for one online from banks or alternative loan providers.
+After doing adequate personal loan rate comparison, you can get a personal loan fairly quickly by applying for a personal loan online from (i) banks with the best bank loan interest rates or (ii) the best alternative personal loan lenders.
 There are plenty of legal options for you to choose from in Singapore if you know where to look, such as licensed money lenders.

 Personal Loan Finder connects you to major banks and fully legal alternative loan providers in Singapore.
 We help you compare loans from the different loan providers so you can get the best loan for your needs.